FRIDAY, 14 SEPTEMBER 2018

 SSI Refugee Scholarships were created to minimise the financial barriers experienced by refugees as they participate in the NSW education system.
 The scholarships directly support people from refugee backgrounds in NSW to achieve independence.

 SSI Ignite Small Business Starts-ups facilitates business creation for people from refugee backgrounds who are passionate to establish a small business or expand an existing one.

 Photo: Adi Tefera photographed by William Robinson in Summer Hill, Sydney.

 Settlement Services International (SSI) is a leading, community-based, not-for-profit humanitarian organisation providing a range of services, including refugee and migrant settlement in NSW.

-SSI has operated since 2000 and in 2016 provided services to over 14,000 refugees, humanitarian entrants and asylum seekers.
+SSI has operated since 2000 and in 2017 more than 19,520 vulnerable clients came through it's doors, of which over 10,000 were refugees, humanitarian entrants and asylum seekers.

 Why We Do What We Do

 SSI believes that providing appropriate support to refugee and humanitarian entrants in their initial settlement is crucial to their long-term success living in the Australian community.

 Our settlement services promote our clients’ economic and personal wellbeing, independence and community connectedness, so they can become fully-functioning members of society.